Strange display at this NJ gas station may confuse drivers

 And it's something so many in The Garden State actually like.
 They don't want to get out of their cars to operate the pump on their own.

 With that said, this sign I saw at a Shell gas station in Monmouth County, NJ, struck me as odd.
 It's not that there's a problem with what's being advertised, but rather, the state this is being promoted in.
+Although this pic was taken back earlier in 2024, this sign was still up the last time I passed by.

-Tap, pump, go
+Tap, pump, go?

-That's the promo sign above that I saw displayed at this gas station.
+That's the promo sign pictured above that I saw displayed at this gas station.
 An all-new tap-to-pay feature to help get you going on your way faster.

 Unfortunately, I had just filled my tank and had no need to stop at the time I saw this.
 If I did need gas, however, I would've loved to see if they would let me try this on my own.